josmar-crwdstffng/angular/aio/content/guide/glossary.md

 A way to insert DOM content from outside a component into the view of the component in a designated spot.

-To learn more, see [Responding to changes in content][AioGuideLifecycleHooksRespondingToProjectedContentChanges].
+To learn more, see [Responding to changes in content][AioGuideComponentLifecycleTutorialRespondToProjectedContentChanges].

 ## custom element